L1MUS

 Course Description

-Teacher in Charge: Mr D. Pitt.
+Teacher in Charge: Mr J. Thomas.

 The following topics are covered in the Level 1 Music course: